CountESS-Project/CountESS/docs/getting-started/index.md

 [![Example 2 Image 2](img/example_2_2.png)](img/example_2_2.png)
 -->

-### Reading the Barcode File

-We can read the barcode file using the CSV Loader:
+We can read the barcode map using the [CSV Loader](../included-plugins/#csv-reader:

 [![Example 2 Image 3](img/example_2_3.png)](img/example_2_3.png)

-### Joining the Barcode File

 Now we add in a Join tool, which joins the two tables using the `barcode` column.